vladimir-nvs/slideshow-task-android/README.md

 4. Cut corners, but not to the point where the structure vanishes
 5. Conventional coding style
 6. README file and Reasonable comments (where needed)
+7. Upload project files to public GitHub repository

 ##### Question:
 How would you have implement the Bonus question?
-(If you hadnt implmented it :) )
+(If you hadn't implemented it :) )

-Answer the question in an Answers.txt file
+Answer the question in an answers.txt file

 # Good luck!